David B. Audretsch: Background

 Audretsch got his B.A. at Drew University in 1976, his M.S. in economics in 1979, and his doctorate in 1980 from the University of Wisconsin–Madison.

 Research

 Audretsch's research focuses on the links between entrepreneurship, government policy, innovation, economic development, and global competitiveness.
-His articles, mainly in the fields of industrial organization and innovation, number more than 100 and have been published in journals such as The American Economic Review, the European Economic Review, The Review of Economics and Statistics, the Schmalenbach Business Review, and the International Journal of Industrial Organization.
+His articles, mainly in the fields of industrial organization and innovation, number more than 100 and have been published in journals such as The American Economic Review, The European Economic Review, The Review of Economics and Statistics, and the International Journal of Industrial Organization.